 My Take: Why I Sometimes Skip Dynatrace

 After 15 years, I’ve deployed Dynatrace in Fortune 500 data centers and startup garages.
 Its AI is a marvel—Davis flagged a database deadlock in a 200-service chain, averting an outage.
-But its cost chokes smaller teams; startups pivoted to Sematext, saving 80%.
+But it’s cost chokes smaller teams; startups pivoted to Sematext, saving 80%.

 For cloud-native stacks, Datadog’s integrations or SigNoz’s flexibility outshine Dynatrace’s heavy agents.
 In enterprises, AppDynamics’ transaction focus or New Relic’s simplicity feel practical.
 Dynatrace is a Ferrari—stunning but overkill for a grocery run.
 These Dynatrace alternatives cater to diverse needs, budgets, and skills.